Touring Bags for /5's

 Smart tourers eventually get bags.
 Back in the early 1970s, several companies manufactured touring bags that worked just fine with BMW motorcycles.
 Now, you can find bags at swap meets, in the classifieds, and some places listed on the 5United parts pages.
 All the touring bags shown here require a frame that mounts to the subframe on the /5 motorcycle.
 The frames were made by the manufacturers who made the bags, so obviously, when you buy a set of bags, you'll need to buy frames.
 There are two different styles of Wixom bags, and two different styles of Enduro bags.

-The bike at the top-right of the page, owned by Robert White of Tampa, Fla., has Wixom bags.
+The bike shown here, owned by Robert White of Tampa, Fla., has Wixom bags.
 They're made of fiberglass.

 These bags are also made by the Wixom Company.